-The Fédération Equestre Internationale or FEI is the world governing body for the equestrian sports of jumping, dressage, eventing, driving, vaulting, reining and endurance.
-The FEI also manage para dressage and para driving and their headquarters are based in Lausanne, Switzerland.
+The Fédération Equestre Internationale (FEI) is the world governing body for the equestrian sports of jumping, dressage, eventing, driving, vaulting, reining and endurance.
+The FEI also manages para dressage and para driving and their headquarters are based in Lausanne, Switzerland.
 The flagship tournament held every four years is the FEI World Equestrian Games with the first starting in 1990.
-These tournaments are held halfway through each Olympic cycle and also serve as further preparation for the Olympic Games where equestrian sports are a major feature.
-In addition to the World Equestrian Games, the FEI oversee annual world tour events that include the Jumping Nations Cup, the Dressage Nations Cup, and the Eventing Nations Cup.
+These tournaments are held halfway through each Olympic cycle and serve as further preparation for the Olympic Games where show jumping forms a major part.
 One of the key aspects of the FEI is the welfare of both athletes and horses and with that in mind, the FEI Campus was established with courses in equine conformation and assessing movement, orthopaedic examination, diagnostics imaging, and the musculoskeletal system basic that includes equine anatomy and physiology.

 Jumping makes up one of the three equestrian Olympic sports and stands out for technical ability.
 The sport is set out on a course of obstacles that include double and triple combinations.
 The jumps vary in that these are either vertical or spreads.
 The aim for participants is to complete the course cleanly within a set time.
 Points are deducted for faults incurred at a jump or simply when a horse refuses to complete a jump.
 There are a limited number of refusals allowed before disqualification.